rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> g.computeTransitivityDegree()
 Decimal('0.78')

-Three alternatives, namely #155873, #426463, and #567307 qualify as Condorcet winners, i.e. they outrank all the other alternatives.
-No chordless outranking circuits may be detected, yet the transitivity of the apparent outranking relation is not given.
-No clear ranking alignment hence appears when inspecting the *strict* outranking relations shown in Fig. 62.
+Three alternatives -#155873, #426463 and #567307- qualify as Condorcet winners, i.e. they each positively outrank all the other nine alternatives.
+No chordless outranking circuits are detected, yet the transitivity of the apparent outranking relation is not given.
+And, no clear ranking alignment hence appears when inspecting the *strict* outranking relations shown in Fig. 62.

 >>> (~(-g)).exportGraphViz()
 *---- exporting a dot file dor GraphViz tools ---------*